gmegidish/dangerous-dave-re/README.md

-view-death-sequences.py - converts embedded animations to png view-sprites.py - converts sprites in seperate pngs (depends on decompress.c) ega_palette.py - EGA palette, required by most scripts Code is released under the GNU Public License (GPL).
-If you make any changes, please make them publicly available.
-I would also appreciate an email.
+view-death-sequences.py - converts embedded animations to png view-sprites.py - converts sprites in seperate pngs (depends on decompress.c) ega_palette.py - EGA palette, required by most scripts

 I even did some code for a level editor.
 I have no idea why, but I worked on it.
 As I said before, this game has put a magic spell on me.
 Anyway, click on the screen shot for a full size view.